banditoth/maui-archiver-vscode/banditoth-VSCode-MAUI-Archive/README.md

 ## Available commands

+### Publishing

 `MAUI Archive: Publish Android`
 Initiates the process of publishing a .NET MAUI app for the Android platform.
 Users can choose between signed and unsigned builds, apk and aab formats.

 `MAUI Archive: Publish iOS`
 Initiates the process of publishing a .NET MAUI app for the iOS platform.
 Users can choose signing profiles and keys.

+`MAUI Archive: Publish Windows`
+Initiates the process of publishing a .NET MAUI app for the Windows platform.
+Users can choose between packaged and non packaged apps.

+### Additional commands

 `MAUI Archive: iOS - List of Provisioning Profiles` Lists all available provisioning profiles installed on the machine for iOS projects.